quenktechnologies/search-filters/README.md

 A policy's type field can have one of the following values (without quotes):

 1.  "number"           - A number.
 2.  "boolean"          - A boolean value.
 3.  "string"           - A string value.
 4.  "date"             - A date value.
 5.  "list"             - A list of any values.
 6.  "list-number"      - A list of numbers only.
 7.  "list-boolean"     - A list of booleans only.
 8.  "list-string"      - A list of strings only.
 9.  "list-date"        - A list of dates only.
+10. "list-datetime"    - A list of datetimes only.

 ## API